-Elderberries are one of my most-used go-to remedies for cooler months.
-The dried berries of the Sambucus nigra plant are naturally high in immune-boosting compounds that are specifically shown to help beat the cold and flu more quickly.
+Elderberries are one of my most used go-to remedies for cooler months.
+The dried berries of the Sambucus nigra plant are naturally high in immune-boosting compounds that help with colds and flu.
 They can be used to make a variety of remedies, and my favorite is this simple elderberry syrup.

-Elderberry: A Natural Remedy for Mild Colds and Flu?
+Elderberry: A Natural Remedy for Colds and Flu?

-There is certainly a time and a place for conventional medicine and doctors visits.
-Unfortunately, there isn’t much that conventional medicine can do for a common cold or even a mild case of the flu.
+There’s certainly a time and a place for conventional medicine and doctor visits.
+Unfortunately, there isn’t much conventional medicine can do for the common cold or even a mild case of the flu.

 If you or your child has ever had a rough case of the common cold or the flu, you know how miserable it can be.
-Especially for moms, it is awful to see your children feeling so bad and not be able to fix it.
-Thankfully, nature provides some remedies that can help avoid minor illnesses and shorten the duration if you do get them.
+Especially for moms.
+It’s awful to see your children feeling so bad and not be able to fix it.
+Thankfully, nature provides us with remedies that can help us avoid minor illnesses.
+And help shorten the duration if we do get them.

-Black elderberries (Sambucus nigra) have been shown to help avoid these illnesses and speed recovery in those who already have them.
-I’ve also found that elderberries seem to offer some relief of discomfort during minor illnesses.
+Research shows black elderberries (Sambucus nigra) can help us avoid these illnesses.
+They can even help speed recovery time in those who already have them.
+I’ve also found elderberries offer some relief from discomfort during minor illnesses.